zoharIOS/Swift-IOS-Projects/README.md

 ---------------------------------------------------
 # MySqlite FMDB
 1. create a folder FMDB  in the project and fill inside files from from [here](https://github.com/zoharIOS/HackerU/tree/master/MySqlite/fmdb) or download directly from [fmdb github](https://github.com/ccgus/fmdb)
-Once you open the zip and decompress its contents, navigate to the <mark>fmdb-master/src/fmdb</mark> directory (in Finder).
+Once you open the zip and decompress its contents, navigate to the <span style="background-color: #FFFF00">fmdb-master/src/fmdb</span> directory (in Finder).
 The files you’ll find there are those that you need to add to the starter project.
 Select them (there’s also a .plist file, you don’t really need it), and then drag and drop into the Project navigator in Xcode.
-After having added the files into the project, Xcode will ask you to create a <mark> bridging header </mark> file.
+After having added the files into the project, Xcode will ask you to create a <span style="background-color: #FFFF00"> bridging header </span> file.

 ---
 # [Movies](https://github.com/zoharIOS/HackerU/tree/master/Movies)